Opioid Addiction and Dependence, A True Story

 The Patient's Struggle to Get Off the Meds

-"This has been the most difficult struggle I've ever faced: the pain of the incision in my back held together with staples, the physical therapy to learn to stand and walk again, and even worse, aspirating the wound to relieve the post-surgical swelling.
-But none of this was as bad as the physical and psychological pain of withdrawal from narcotics.
+"This has been the most difficult struggle I've ever faced including the pain of the fourteen inch incision in my back held together with staples, performing the physical therapy to stand and walk again, and even worse, aspirating the wound to reduce the post-surgical swelling.
+But none of this was as difficult as the physical and psychological pain of withdrawal from narcotics.

 "For the first time in over two years, I've been without a patch for nearly two weeks.
 The episodes of anxiety attacks where I feel like crawling out of my skin have not stopped completely, but they are becoming less severe with each return incidence.
 I'm sleeping through most of the night and have returned to work, finally able to clearly concentrate on my technologically challenging job in the computer industry.